jhipster/jhipster-sample-app-quarkus/README.md

 To stop it and remove the container, run:

     docker-compose -f src/main/docker/mysql.yml down

-You can also fully dockerize your application and all the services that it depends on.
-To achieve this, first build a docker image of your app by running:

-    ./mvnw -Pprod verify jib:dockerBuild

-Then run:

-    docker-compose -f src/main/docker/app.yml up -d

-For more information refer to [Using Docker and Docker-Compose][], this page also contains information on the docker-compose sub-generator (`jhipster docker-compose`), which is able to generate docker configurations for one or several JHipster applications.

-## Continuous Integration (optional)

-To configure CI for your project, run the ci-cd sub-generator (`jhipster ci-cd`), this will let you generate configuration files for a number of Continuous Integration systems.
-Consult the [Setting up Continuous Integration][] page for more information.

 [jhipster homepage and latest documentation]: https://www.jhipster.tech
 [jhipster 6.8.0 archive]: https://www.jhipster.tech/documentation-archive/v6.8.0